 Figure 5.1-1 depicts the 5G MBS reference architecture.
 Service-based interfaces are used within the Control Plane.

-Multicast-broadcast service for roaming is not supported in this release.

-Interaction between multicast-broadcast service and support of deployments topologies with specific SMF Service Areas is not specified in this release.

-Editor's note: It is FFS whether to document those limitations of this release in the scope or general clause instead.

-Figure 5.1-1: 5G MBS system architecture
+Figure 5.1-1: 5G System architecture for Multicast and Broadcast Service.

 NOTE 1: The MBSF is optional and may be collocated with the NEF or AF/AS, and the MBSTF is an optional network function.

 NOTE 2: The existing service based interfaces of Nnrf, Nudm, and Nsmf are enhanced to support 5G MBS.
-The existing service based interfaces of Npcf and Nnef are enhanced to support 5G MBS; their usage depends on deployment.
+The existing service based interfaces of Npcf and Nnef are enhanced to support 5G MBS.

 NOTE 3: xMB-C/MB2-C and xMB-U/MB2-U are intended for legacy AS.
-A 5G MBS AF uses either Nmbsf or Nnef to interact with the MBSF.
+A 5G MBS enabled AF uses either Nmbsf or Nnef to interact with the MBSF.

 Editor's note: Which NF is used to store service parameters, including serving MB-SMF information will be updated in future versions.

-Figure 5.1-2 depicts the 5G MBS system architecture using the reference point representation showing how various network functions interact with each other.
+Figure 5.1-2 depicts the 5G system architecture for MBS using the reference point representation.

-Figure 5.1-2: 5G MBS system architecture in reference point representation
+Figure 5.1-2: 5G System architecture for Multicast and Broadcast Service in reference point representation.

-NOTE 4: The existing reference points of N1, N2, N11 are enhanced to support 5G MBS.
+NOTE 4: The existing reference points of N1, N2, N4, N10, N11, N30 and N33 are enhanced to support 5G MBS.